Digilent/Petalinux-Arty-Z7-20/README.md

 This guide assumes you are using Ubuntu 16.04.3 LTS.
 Digilent highly recommends using Ubuntu 16.04.x LTS, as this is what we are most familiar with, and cannot guarantee that we will be able to replicate problems you encounter on other Linux distributions.

-### Run the pre-built image from SD

-1. Obtain a microSD card that has its first partition formatted as a FAT filesystem.
-2. Copy _pre-built/linux/images/BOOT.BIN_ and _pre-built/linux/images/image.ub_ to the first partition of your SD card.
-3. Eject the SD card from your computer and insert it into the Arty Z7
-4. Attach a power source and select it with JP5 (note that using USB for power may not provide sufficient current)
-5. If not already done to provide power, attach a microUSB cable between the computer and the Arty Z7
-6. Open a terminal program (such as minicom) and connect to the Arty Z7 with 115200/8/N/1 settings (and no Hardware flow control).
-The Arty Z7 UART typically shows up as /dev/ttyUSB1
-7. Optionally attach the Arty Z7 to a network using ethernet or an HDMI monitor.
-8. Press the PORB button to restart the Arty Z7.
-You should see the boot process at the terminal and eventually a root prompt.

 ### Install the Petalinux tools